Nicolas-Iskos/smoothed-particle-hydrodynamics/README.md

 This repository provides three bash scripts that can be used to run a simulation:

 #### play-back.sh
-**This script can be used to view a simulation if your computer does not have nvcc or an NVIDIA GPU.** Running play-back.sh will graphically play back the results of whatever simulation-results.csv file is in the play-back-simulation directory.
+**play-back.sh can be used to view a simulation if your computer does not have nvcc or an NVIDIA GPU.** Running play-back.sh will graphically play back the results of whatever simulation-results.csv file is in the play-back-simulation directory.
 This repository includes a simulation-results.csv file made from running a